eirgnkl/pipeline/README.md

 * Comment out lines that skip creating the dataset if they already find existing file in the path (lines 17-20) in the `scripts/run_featsel.py`
 * Delete manually the already existing datasets of your task.
 These are found in the directory `dataset/processed/{task}`

-## 🔧How to set Tasks, Feature Selection and Models:
+## 🔧 How to set Tasks, Feature Selection and Models:

 Visit `config.yaml` and follow these steps: